Vico Sotto: 2025

+Mayor of Pasig (since 2019)

+Sotto was sworn into office as the 12th mayor of Pasig on June 30, 2019.
 Sotto's first executive order upon being sworn in as Mayor was to put in place a Pasig City Traffic Management Task Force, which was tasked to "review and propose new solutions for the current mobility and traffic situation" within 45 days.
-The same executive order abolished the Pasig odd-even coding scheme, which the previous administration had implemented on top of the Metro Manila Development Authority's Traffic Coding Scheme – a double burden which Sotto had earlier decried as being "disjointed and unjust."
+The same executive order abolished the Pasig odd-even coding scheme, which the previous administration had implemented on top of the Metropolitan Manila Development Authority's Traffic Coding Scheme – a double burden which Sotto had earlier decried as being "disjointed and unjust."